There are several special events held throughout the year at Disney World. Epcot's Flower and Garden Festival is 1 of those.

 Every year Disney installs several large gardens, play areas, and exhibits.

-- Tinker Bell's Butterfly House which was located in Future World along the walkway that goes toward the Canada pavilion
+- Goodness Garden Butterfly House which is located in Future World along the walkway that goes toward the Canada pavilion

 There are typically a couple of tours that are only offered during the Flower and Garden Festival.